tijsziere/tijsziere.github.io/pages/04DataCleaning.md

 <img src="https://raw.githubusercontent.com/tijsziere/tijsziere.github.io/main/images/04_DataCleaning/ExcelNavigationMouse.gif">
 </p>

 You can also use the keyboard-only.
-Then you can select columns by pressing control+space and rows by pressing shitf+space.
+Then you can select columns by pressing control+space and rows by pressing shift+space.
+If you then hold shift, you can select multiple columns/rows by using the arrow keys.

 <p align="center">
 <img src="https://raw.githubusercontent.com/tijsziere/tijsziere.github.io/main/images/04_DataCleaning/ExcelNavigationKeyboard.gif">